ericlajoie13/ericlajoie13.github.io/woodworking/wooden_planes/index.md

       The rounded bottom and Iron are used to create coopered surfaces.
 See Small Cabinet
       3. Smoothing Plane
       The wide iron used for smoothing out the face of the work piece.
+images:
   - filename: 1420x_button.jpg
     caption: |
       The pivoting cross pin holds the wedge in place against the iron, it’s ends are pillowed with a chisel and recessed into cheeks of wooden plane.
 Band saw marks are left on the surface of the plane to provide grip for the palm.

   - filename: 1420x_gouging.jpg
     caption: |
-      Gouging pattern in the front ramp provides an interesting surface for fingers to encounter while cleaning out wood shavings.
+      Gouging pattern in the front ramp provides a playful surface for fingers to encounter while cleaning out wood shavings.

 ---